Gwyneth Paltrow’s Goop and cosmetics heavyweight Benefit, among others, are offering support to women in the state

 Goop, the beauty brand of Hollywood actress Gwyneth Paltrow, and global brow specialists Benefit Cosmetics are among the cosmetics brands that have condemned Texas’ new abortion law.

-Last week, the Texas Heartbeat Act, also known as SB8 or the Senate Bill 8, came into force, banning abortion in the state once a fetal heartbeat is detectable, which is typcally found in the sixth week of pregnancy.
+Last week, the Texas Heartbeat Act, also known as SB8 or the Senate Bill 8, came into force, banning abortion in the state once a foetal heartbeat is detectable, which is typcally found in the sixth week of pregnancy.

 The only exception to terminate a pregnancy is in the case of a medical emergency, with no exceptions made for pregnancies as a result of rape or incest.